-C.9.3 Emerging Risk
+C.9.2 Emerging Risk

 Emerging Risk is defined as the risk that the Group's financial resources, earnings stability, scheduled dividends, or ability to meet the commercial obligations are adversely impacted due to unforeseen or unrecognized events.
-This risk correlates to the recent collapse of Silicon Valley Bank, the significant decline in share price of Credit Suisse, and the imminent market response given the significance of each respective bank.
-We suspect there shall be economic shifts in response to recent events, however, the firm has nominal direct exposure and only expects there to be a minimal shift in our macro environment in line with market conditions.
-Emerging risk also includes the changes to building regulations which directly impact our market may have a detrimental impact on product demand and subsequentially, business operations.
+This risk correlates to changes to building regulations which directly impact our market may have a detrimental impact on product demand and subsequentially, business operations.
 CPS conditions of authorisation are under review in order to ensure that robust protection can be delivered in practice, where a CPS permits a contractor to self-certify work.
 Consumer protection is at the centre of operational excellence and the Group continues to monitor this risk through open relationships with Competent Person Scheme providers, and with the Department of Levelling Up, Housing and Communities, and other related parties.
 Additionally, AIUK is in the process of implementing Climate Risk and ESG frameworks in line with regulatory expectations and in order to strengthen the emerging risk environment.